 School.
 At Moses Brown School, a private school in Providence, he received the Sophia L. Pitman Award for Excellence in Art.

 He is a descendant of Sano DiPietro, the famous 15th century Sienese painter.

 The artist is a retired lawyer.
-In his early years of practice he was an Assistant Attorney General and served on the RI Parole Board.
+In his early years of practice he was an Assistant Attorney General and served on the R.I.
+Parole Board.
 During the years he practiced law, he had his own law firm.
-In business, he was a pioneer, developer and operator in the Cable Television and Low Power Television industries.
-In addition he was a commercial real estate developer.
+In business, he was a pioneer, developer and operator in the Cable Television and Broadcast Television industries.
+In addition, he was a commercial real estate developer.
 During those busy working years, he always found time to devote to oil painting.

 He has taken workshops offered by such nationally noted artists as Stapleton Kearns, Scott Waddell, Cindy Baron and Joseph McGurl.